Why a Balanced Approach Toward Life Is Important

 “The free gift of God is eternal (quality of) life” (o).

 When we interact personally with God and allow Him to lead and guide, we intentionally experience the eternal qualities of God’s character, attitude and personality (CAP).
-Scripture identifies the added quality to our life as Fruit of the Spirit; love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (p).
+Scripture identifies the added quality as Fruit of the Spirit; love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (p).
 This Spiritual fruit brings bountiful benefits.

 We overlook the fact that eternal life speaks of a ‘quality of life’ available to us in this life.